FyroxEngine/Fyrox/README.md

 **A:** No. It is using more classic OOP approach.
 However, it uses lots of optimizations for efficient memory management such as generational pools.

+**Q:** Examples running too slow on my PC, FPS is too low, help!

+**A:** At first, make sure you run examples on discrete GPU, not on a built-in of your CPU.
+Built-in GPUs are very slow and not suitable for rg3d.
+Secondly, make sure your discrete GPU is powerful enough to run modern games at decent frame rate.

 ## Supported Operating Systems

 - Windows - **full support**